superstes/growautomation/ReadMe.md

       - customizable statistics/graphs
   - updated core to use django mysql schema

 - v0.6 _(2020-11 - 2020-12)_
   - object-oriented config management

 - v0.3 - v0.5 _(2020-02 - 2020-10)_
   - optimized code via implementing classes
   - created a systemd service to run the core

 - v0.1 - v0.2 _(2019-05 - 2020-01)_
   - creating basic code structure _(functional programming)_

 - v0.0 _(2018-� - 2019-04)_
   - dark age _(connected scripts)_

 ### Planned features
+- core functionalities
+  - builtin tasks
+    - notification - *get notified if the temperature is not optimal for growing*
+    - backup - *timed backup of database and logs locally or on a remote target*
+    - custom - *let the core execute custom timed tasks* (_cron-like_)

+- documentation
+  - setup and configuration
+  - clean hardware setup _(easy wiring via patchpanel)_
+  - creating how-to videos on <a href="https://www.youtube.com/channel/UCLJyDlo3Z6eP_X2Pw0-Z8Pw">YouTube</a>

+- webUI improvements
+  - actors in dashboard elements => when was an action taken; when was it reversed
+  - using AJAX for dynamic data refreshment and workflow optimizations

+- improve user-experience
   - installation per pre-configured image for easy setup
-- documenting clean hardware setup _(easy wiring via patchpanel)_
   - implementing more input _(sensors)_, output _(actors)_ and connection devices for native support _(air speed sensor/window opener actor/analog to digital converter)_

-- builtin notification tasks
+- hardware
-  - *get notified if the temperature is not optimal for growing*
-- creating how-to videos on <a href="https://www.youtube.com/channel/UCLJyDlo3Z6eP_X2Pw0-Z8Pw">YouTube</a>
-- improving webUI by using AJAX, optimizing workflow and so on
   - integration of a scale so that the harvest can be logged
   - off-grid installation => dyndns and hardware-guide
-- actors in dashboard elements => when was an action taken; when was it reversed

 ### Maybe future features
+- core functionalities
   - agent/server installation
     - server should be able to run as vm or on dedicated hardware
     - cloud-hosted server component

+- hardware
   - create plans for 3d printable parts
   - plant monitoring via nfc-tags => <a href="https://www.youtube.com/watch?v=13X_MqCHwgE">idea source</a>